danielgrin/BackEnd-Engineer/README.md

 --

-NB: As mentioned below this is a literal and niave implementation of the requirements, so as far as complete API goes, a lot of routes are clearly missing.
+NB: As mentioned below this is a literal and niave implementation of the requirements, so as far as complete API goes, many routes are missing.

 ### Query filters and Collisions
 Filtering of properties by suburb/state/country is available using URL queries.
-As far as the API design goes, I'd suggest our main endpoints (as concrete nouns / resources) should be _properties_ and _analytics_.
+As far as API design goes, I'd suggest our main endpoints (as concrete nouns / resources) should be _properties_ and _analytics_.
 Location fields can be thought of as attributes, so treating them as filters seems appropriate here.
 In my opinion, good API endpoints should only deal with concrete things and actions that can be done on them.
 Attributes are optional.

 If we were working with global property data, we will almost certainly find collisions with the suburb attribute, and in theory the state attribute also.
 We should enforce the use of all three criteria when requesting filtered properties, i.e a request for properties in a suburb must include state and country.